underdogio/redux-rest-data/README.md

 // Initialize a new data store, which includes actions and a reducer for managing its state. const todosStore = createDataStore('todos', {
   // The base url for todos.
-This is relative to the api endpoint you specified when initializing the middleware.
+This is relative to the API endpoint you specified when initializing the middleware.
   baseUrl: '/todos'
 })